isomerpages/cpf-workfare/_faqs/Workfare Income Supplement (WIS).md

 <ol>
 	<li style="font-size:15.5px"> a gross monthly income of not more than $2,300* in that particular month; and</li>
 <li style="font-size:15.5px"> an average gross monthly income of not more than $2,300 in the past 12 months.</li></ol>
 *From Work Year 2023, the qualifying income cap will be raised to $2,500.
-Click <a href="/files/pdf-press-release/Feb%202022/Enhanced%20Workfare%20Income%20Supplement%20Scheme%20From%20Work%20Year%202023.pdf" class="hyperlink">here</a> to find out more about the 2023 WIS enhancements, announced at Budget 2022.<br><br>
+Click <a class="hyperlink" href="/files/pdf-press-release/Feb%202022/Enhanced%20Workfare%20Income%20Supplement%20Scheme%20From%20Work%20Year%202023.pdf">here</a> to find out more about the 2023 WIS enhancements, announced at Budget 2022.<br><br>
 </details>
 <details><summary><font color="#009427"><b>Q4.
 Why am I not eligible for Workfare Income Supplement or Workfare Special Payment despite my gross monthly income being less than $2,300 as an employee?</b></font></summary>
 Gross monthly income includes salary (before deduction of CPF contribution), bonuses, allowances and overtime pay received during the work period.<br><br>
 Other than gross monthly income, you must also earn an average gross monthly income of not more than $2,300* in the past 12 months.<br><br>
 The average gross monthly income is defined as:<br><br>
 <i>Sum of income earned in the past 12-month period ÷ Total number of months worked in the past 12-month period</i><br><br>
 *From Work Year 2023, the qualifying income cap will be raised to $2,500.
-Click <a href="/files/pdf-press-release/Feb%202022/Enhanced%20Workfare%20Income%20Supplement%20Scheme%20From%20Work%20Year%202023.pdf" class="hyperlink">here</a> to find out more about the 2023 WIS enhancements, announced at Budget 2022.<br><br></details></details>
+Click <a class="hyperlink" href="/files/pdf-press-release/Feb%202022/Enhanced%20Workfare%20Income%20Supplement%20Scheme%20From%20Work%20Year%202023.pdf">here</a> to find out more about the 2023 WIS enhancements, announced at Budget 2022.<br><br></details></details>
 <details><summary style="border: 1px solid #4F4F4F;
-	background: #4F4F4F;"><font color="#FFF" size="+1.5"><b>Eligibility Criteria - Housing</b></font></summary>
+	background: #4F4F4F;"><font size="+1.5" color="#FFF"><b>Eligibility Criteria - Housing</b></font></summary>
 <details><summary><font color="#009427"><b>Q1.
 Do residents in welfare homes qualify for Workfare Income Supplement (WIS)?</b></font></summary>
 Residents in welfare homes registered with the National Council of Social Service/ Ministry of Health/ Ministry of Social and Family Development will qualify for Workfare Income Supplement (WIS) if they meet all of the other WIS eligibility criteria.<br><br></details>
 <details><summary><font color="#009427"><b>Q2.
 Why is the Annual Value of my place of residence used to assess my eligibility for Workfare Income Supplement?</b></font></summary>